SpencerTang/AlphaSightsEmailPredictor/README.md

 Getting Started
 =============

-Once you have bundled and all your gems are up to date run "rails s" in your terminal and open up your browser of choice.
+Once you have bundled and all your gems are up to date run <code>rails s</code> in your terminal and open up your browser of choice.
 Once you are in your browser enter "localhost:3000" in the address bar.

 When the page has loaded you will see a short description of the application and a "Let's get started" button.
 Press the button to precede.